Could We Afford a Universal Basic Income? (Part 2 of a Series)

 Although we have advocated eliminating tax incentives for private retirement plans, we have said nothing yet about Social Security.
 For retired persons in the United States, the Social Security system serves two functions.
 In part, it is a mandatory retirement system, with benefits that increase as people pay more into the system during their working years.
 In part, it also serves a redistributive function, since benefits received by lower-income retirees are larger in proportion to their lifetime contributions than they are for higher-income retirees.
 It seems natural to rethink the redistributive function in conjunction with the introduction of a UBI.

 One approach would start with a phase-in period, during which people who were already retired could opt either for the UBI or for their Social Security benefits, but not both.
-According to data from the Social Security Administration, about 35 million people currently receive Social Security retirement benefits.
+According to data from the Social Security Administration, about 42 million people aged 65 or more currently receive Social Security retirement benefits.
 Only about 10 percent of these receive have benefits of less than $7,200 per year.
-It appears safe to say, then, that Social Security benefits would be more than the UBI for more than 90 percent of retirees, that is, for at least 32 million people.
-If so, we would have to spread the resources available for financing the UBI would among just 286 million people, not the entire population of 316 million.
+It appears safe to say, then, that Social Security benefits would be more than the UBI for more than 90 percent of retirees, that is, for about 38 million people.
+Another 21 million people younger than 65 also receive Social Security benefits, most of them because of disability and some for other reasons.
+They could be given the same choice of the UBI or their disability benefits, but not both.
+If 90 percent of them also opted for their existing benefits rather than the UBI, we would have to spread the resources available for financing the UBI would among just 259 million people, not the entire population of 316 million.
 People on the low end of the scale who opt for the UBI would give up whatever small Social Security benefits they are now receiving.
-If those benefits averaged $300 per month for 3.5 million people, we could add about $10 billion to the UBI fund.
-Making these adjustments would bring the UBI grant to $5,850 per person.
+If those benefits averaged $300 per month for 6 million people, we could add about $18 billion to the UBI fund.
+Making these adjustments would bring the UBI grant to $4,452 per person.

 The Bottom Line